CtrlK

 Trigger Term Quality

 Includes strong natural keywords users would say: 'kill chain analysis', 'intrusion kill chain', 'attack phase mapping', 'Lockheed Martin kill chain framework', 'post-incident analysis', 'detection gaps'.
-Good coverage of variations and natural terms.
+Good coverage of variations including the formal name and common shorthand.

 3 / 3